 Mini IVF Success Rates

-A randomized study found the following success rates for Mini IVF compared to conventional IVF:
+Because of the reduced medications and chemicals, it may be healthier than standard IVF.
+A randomized study found the following success rates compared to conventional IVF:

 |Mini IVF||Conventional IVF|